 - EU students who are eligible under current rules to receive loans and grants from the Student Loans Company will continue to do so for courses they are currently enrolled on or about to start this coming year.
 EU students will continue to receive funding for the duration of their courses.
 For more information, click here.

-- The SLC have provided detailed finance information, which you can see here.
+- The SLC has provided detailed financial information, which you can see here.

-The UKCBC would like to stress that, even though the result is in favour of leaving the European Union, there is no immediate change to the UK’s Higher Education, nor to the immigration status of current and prospective EU students.
+Despite the referendum result in which voters decided the UK should leave the EU, UKCBC would like to stress that there will be no immediate change to the UK’s Higher Education, nor to the immigration status of current and prospective EU students.

-We will continue to work as normal but if you have any questions, please contact your respective campus managers for further information.
-Additionally, you can write to firstname.lastname@example.org or call 020 8518 4994.
+We will continue to work as usual, but if you have any questions, please contact your respective campus managers for further information.
+Additionally, you can write to email@example.com or call 020 8518 4994.

 Please be assured of our commitment and continued support to you.